Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 Reading to kids besides your own can get tricky.
 Part of your success is in learning how to manage a roomful of fidgety children.
 The teacher is instrumental in keeping the class in order, but I also found a few tips to keep the kids engaged:

-- If a child interrupts while you’re reading, hold your hand up to quiet him.
-Kids will interrupt, but out of respect for the others, they need to wait for a more appropriate opportunity.
+• If a child interrupts while you’re reading, hold your hand up to quiet him.
+Kids will interrupt, but out of respect for others, they need to wait for a more appropriate opportunity.
 Keep reading, then after you’re done, invite questions and comments.

 Conclusion

-I never would’ve thought I’d be creating a list of books of children’s books for story time.
-As much as I love reading to my kids, reading to a roomful of children is entirely different.
+I never would’ve thought I’d be creating a list of books for story time.
+As much as I love reading to my kids, reading to a roomful of children not my own is entirely different.

 Read these next:

-Free download: Want even more book selections?
-Join my newsletter and download the Read Aloud Book List!
+Free resource: Want even more book selections?
+Join my newsletter and grab the Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below—at no cost to you:

 Leave a Reply